-- Podcast categories had a refresh, so it’s even easier to find the right show for you.
+- Podcast categories had a refresh, so it’s even easier to find the right show.

 - One-click distribution means your podcast is live in minutes in all the places.

-As a bonus, my readers get one month for 90% off when you sign up for Spreaker.
+As a bonus, my readers get one month of 90% off Spreaker.

 Best Built-In Podcast Analytics ($19.99/month).

-Transistor.fm is a high-quality, professional service that hosts some popular podcasts including Drift, Honeybadger, and Cards Against Humanity.
+Transistor.fm is a high-quality, professional service that hosts popular podcasts, including Drift, Honeybadger, and Cards Against Humanity.

 They are known to provide their podcasters with built-in analytics and absolutely everything you need to grow your podcast audience.